railsfactory-magesh/titanium_documentation/source/en/location.md

 ## Drawing annotations

-An annotation is created with `Ti.Map.createAnnotation` method, and can be customized in every part, pin image, color, callout etc.
+An annotation is created with the `Ti.Map.createAnnotation` function, and can be customized by changing pin image, color, and popup contents.
-An annotation can be added at creation time with array attribute `annotations` in `MapView`, or at runtime calling `addAnnotation` method on `MapView`.
+An annotation can be added at creation time with an array attribute `annotations` in `MapView`, or at runtime calling the `addAnnotation` method on `MapView`.

 <code class="javascript">
 var window = Ti.UI.createWindow();